 I got the idea for this cake after seeing a chocolate olive oil cake at Trader Joe's.
 Trader Joe's Chocolate Olive Oil Cake is fairly small, so I figured I'd make a similar cake in a loaf pan.
 Using and modifying one of my old favorite pound cake recipes, I came up with a new recipe.
 It tasted great, but was not very pretty at all because the top had a flaky, slightly sunken appearance.
 However, the texture was wonderful, so I made the cake again in a 6 cup capacity Bundt.
 Much better!

-If you don’t already have one, I recommend adding a 6 cup capacity Bundt pan to your collection.
+If you don't already have one, I recommend adding a six cup capacity Bundt pan to your collection.
 With the smaller size Bundt, you can halve almost any standard size Bundt recipe, thus not having to deal with too much leftover cake.
+That being said, if you don't have the 6 cup Bundt you can use a 9x5 inch loaf pan.
+The top of the loaf won't be rounded and lovely, but you can invert the Chocolate Olive Oil Cake and serve it upside down.

 And finally, any olive oil will work.
 I was worried the type of olive oil we like using (basically the most robust, buttery, version we can find) would be too strong, so I cut the olive oil a bit with regular oil.
 That was unnecessary.
 I used the full amount of olive oil the second time around and the cake was even better.